Vincent Ryan (priest): Criminal investigations and initial sentencing

 On 7 August 1995, McDonald and Hallett were interviewed by Senior Constable Troy Grant.
 The men provided Grant with detailed maps of St Joseph's sacristy and described how Ryan had masturbated, performed oral sex and attempted to anally rape Gerard McDonald.
 Hallett said Ryan told them "... don't tell anyone, this is our little secret".

 Cotter met with Ryan on 10 October 1995 and informed him there was "some sort of talk" about allegations that Ryan had sexually assaulted someone.
 He provided Ryan with the telephone number of Father Brian Lucas.
-Woodward was also notified by Lucas, a member of the National Professional Standards Committee, that Ryan was about to be arrested.
+Woodward was notified by Lucas, a member of the National Professional Standards Committee, that Ryan was about to be arrested.

-1995 arrest and sentencing

 On 11 October 1995, Senior Constable Troy Grant travelled to Taree, entered the presbytery and introduced himself to Ryan.
-Grant provided a brief outline of the allegations and informed Ryan that he was under arrest.
-Ryan accompanied Grant to the nearby Taree Police Station where Ryan requested contact be made with Father Lucas at St Mary's Cathedral, Sydney, and produced a piece of paper with Lucas's details written on it.
-Ryan said that he wanted to speak to Lucas because "he deals with this type of case for the Australian bishops".
-Ryan told Grant that he had been warned by Cotter the previous day that he was about to be arrested.
+Grant provided a brief outline of the allegations and informed Ryan he was under arrest.
+Ryan accompanied Grant to Taree Police Station where Ryan requested contact be made with Father Lucas at St Mary's Cathedral, Sydney, and produced a piece of paper with Lucas's details written on it.
+Ryan said that he wanted to speak to Lucas because "he deals with this type of case for Australian bishops".

+Ryan told Grant he had been tipped-off by Cotter that he was about to be arrested.

-Father Lucas advised Ryan that he should seek independent legal advice.
-At 1.15 pm, Senior Constable Grant and Senior Constable David Anson (Child Protection Investigation Team) commenced interviewing Ryan, during which Ryan confirmed he had admitted to Cotter that he sexually abused children.
+Father Lucas advised Ryan he should seek independent legal advice.
+At 1.15 pm, Senior Constable Grant and Senior Constable David Anson (Child Protection Investigation Team) commenced interviewing Ryan, during which Ryan confirmed he had admitted to Cotter he had sexually abused children.
 Following the interview, Ryan was charged with a number of offences, conditionally bailed and released.
 Grant then executed a search warrant at the presbytery and seized a number of folders.
 On 30 October 1995, police executed a search warrant on Ryan's house and seized a number of items which corroborated the complaints of a victim.
 Ryan admitted destroying pornographic material.